 - TSH stimulating antibodies in Graves disease result in the direct stimulation of the pituitary gland and TSH release.
 (See “ for more information.)

 - TBG: See “Transport and degradation” section above.

 - Wolff-Chaikoff effect: a transient decrease in the production of thyroid hormones following the ingestion of a large amount of iodine via thyroid peroxidase inhibition

 TSH levels are very sensitive to thyroid hormone dysfunction.
 If thyroid hormone levels are very high, TSH can fall below detection limits and if they are very low, TSH increases markedly.
 Therefore, serum TSH is an important parameter for assessing thyroid function and is usually the first step in thyroid diagnostics.

-- The thyroid gland develops in the first trimestor of pregnancy from the fusion of the median thyroid anlage with the two lateral thyroid anlages derived from the pharyngeal pouches.
+The thyroid gland develops in the first trimester of pregnancy from the fusion of the median thyroid anlage with the two lateral thyroid anlages derived from the pharyngeal pouches.
 Both follicular cells and C cells arise from pharyngeal endoderm

 - Lateral thyroid anlagen (ultimobranchial bodies)

 - A thyroid gland precursor that originates from the floor of the primordial pharynx